 The second stage of labor is the period you push and deliver your baby.

 It can last from 20 minutes to 2 hours.
 Contractions last about 45-90 seconds and occur at intervals of 3-5 minutes.
 At some time, you will develop a strong natural urge to push, and you will feel strong pressure at your rectum.
 You may have a minor bowel or urination accident.
-Your Baby ’s head will eventually become visible (crowning).
+Your Child ’s head will eventually become visible (crowning).
 When this happens, you will feel a burning, stinging sensation.
 The doctor may tell you to not push during crowning.

 This stage is the delivery of the placenta and is the shortest stage.
 Delivery of the placenta can last from 5 to 30 minutes.